FTOOLS: A General Package of Software to Manipulate FITS Files

 The task then will prompt the user for the value of all the required parameters.
 First, the current value of each parameter is displayed.
 If that value is acceptable, the user simply strikes a carriage return to accept it.
 If not, the user enters a new value followed by a carriage return.
 The user is not prompted for hidden paramters; the task simply assumes the default values (which can be listed with the plist command as previously shown).

-If the user knows the value of any or all of the required task parameters, he or she may alternatively enter their values directly on the command line in the same order as listed by plist.
+If the user knows the value of any or all of the required task parameters, they may alternatively enter their values directly on the command line in the same order as listed by plist.
 This action eliminates the need for the user to be prompted for every required parameter.
 Instead, the task will prompt only for the values of any remaining non-hidden parameters that were not entered on the command line.
 For example:

-One can override the default value of a hidden paramter in one of three ways: 1) by specifying the new value on the command line, 2) by using the pset command, or 3) by editting the par file.
+One can override the default value of a hidden paramter in one of three ways: 1) by specifying the new value on the command line, 2) by using the pset command, or 3) by editing the par file.

 In the first method, the specification of the hidden parameters must follow any required parameters that also are given on the command line, as in: